ArunManiyan/capitalone-glue-immersionday/Lab 03: Working with Glue ETL/Working with Glue ETL.md

 ----------------------------------------------------------------------------------------------------------------

 3. Click on **Create script**
-4. Replace the default script with below script
+4. Replace the default script with below script.
+Line #50 through 55 refers to the custom library that we will be importing

 ```
 import sys